Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Results

-Finally, we analyze the Berry phase as a function of the dimerization parameter $\delta$ to investigate the presence of a topological phase transition and further benchmark the performance of the AVQDS approach, analogous to the non-interacting case studied in Fig.~\ref{fig4}.
+Finally, we analyze the Berry phase as a function of the dimerization parameter $\delta$ to investigate the presence of a topological phase transition and further benchmark the performance of the AVQDS approach, analogous to the noninteracting case studied in Fig.~\ref{fig4}.
 Figure~\figref{fig6}{(a)} presents the Berry phase $\varphi_\mathrm{B}$ as a function of $\delta$.
 The results obtained using AVQDS with $T=20$ (black circles), $T=100$ (yellow diamonds), and $T=200$ (blue triangles) are compared to those from ED (gray squares).
 All AVQDS results agree with the ED values of $\varphi_\mathrm{B}$ and successfully capture the phase transition occurring at $\delta = 0$.
 The corresponding maximum infidelity during the cyclic state evolution, $\max_t[1-f(t)]$, is shown in Fig.~\figref{fig6}{(b)}.
 In agreement with the results for the noninteracting case in Fig.~\figref{fig4}{(b)}, the infidelity increases as $\delta$ approaches the phase transition at $\delta = 0$.
 The maximum infidelity decreases from approximately 1.0 for $T=20$ to 0.074 for $T=200$, demonstrating improved accuracy with increasing $T$.
+This behavior is consistent with the energy spectrum in the inset of Fig.~\figref{fig6}{(b)}: under the twisted boundary $\lambda=\pi$, the low-energy gap shrinks as $\delta\to 0$, requiring larger $T$ to maintain comparable fidelity (due to enhanced nonadiabaticity) and thereby increasing resource usage, as discussed next.
 Figure~\figref{fig6}{(c)} shows the dependence of the CNOT gate count on $\delta$.
-Similar to the non-interacting case, the $\delta$-region associated with a nontrivial Berry phase can require a higher number of CNOT gates than the region with a trivial Berry phase.
+Similar to the noninteracting case, the $\delta$-region associated with a nontrivial Berry phase can require a higher number of CNOT gates than the region with a trivial Berry phase.
 However, no clear trend is observed with respect to the evolution time $T$.
-The maximum CNOT count reaches 2178 for $T=20$ and 2646 (2576) for $T=100$ ($T=200$), highlighting the increased quantum resource requirements of the interacting model compared to the non-interacting model in Fig.~\figref{fig4}{(c)}.
+The maximum CNOT count reaches 2178 for $T=20$ and 2646 (2576) for $T=100$ ($T=200$), highlighting the increased quantum resource requirements of the interacting model compared to the noninteracting model in Fig.~\figref{fig4}{(c)}.
 The circuit depth as a function of $\delta$ is plotted in Fig.~\figref{fig6}{(d)}.
-The circuit depth reaches up to 230 layers for $T=20$, 279 layers for $T=100$, and 271 layers for $T=200$, which is approximately three times deeper than the circuits required for the non-interacting SSH model.
+The circuit depth reaches up to 230 layers for $T=20$, 279 layers for $T=100$, and 271 layers for $T=200$, which is approximately three times deeper than the circuits required for the noninteracting SSH model.